 Simply put, intentional preparation means to Get Better Every Day.
-There is no such thing as sustaining, we either get better or worse every day with the decisions we make.
-Some days we make great leaps, while other days may just be small victories, but the good news is that you have control over that outcome each day.
+There is no such thing as sustaining; we either get better or worse every day with our decisions.
+Some days we make great leaps, while other days may be small victories, but the good news is that you have control over that outcome each day.
 Be prepared, improve daily, and fill your cup.

 FIND YOUR TRIBE

-We’ve all heard the saying ‘Iron sharpens Iron’.
-Nobody gets to the top alone, and selecting the right tribe is a very intentional, and often, challenging decision.
+We’ve all heard the saying, ‘Iron sharpens Iron.
+Nobody gets to the top alone, and selecting the right tribe is intentional and often challenging.
 The right tribe is not just about finding those that you need to be surrounded by; it is often accompanied by the need to remove negative influences from your life.
 Conduct an honest audit of the people in your life.
-Are you surrounded by the right people to help you become the type of leader you need to be?
+Do the right people surround you to help you become the type of leader you need to be?
 Who adds value, and who holds you back?
 Do they reinforce your moral absolutes and hold you accountable?
 Who should you spend more time around?

 BE A LIGHTHOUSE

-A good friend of mine uses a simple adage that I adopted to help lead the way and keep sharp: Find a mentor, be a mentor.
-Today’s world is rapidly growing more complex and confusing which may hamper the achievement of success..
-It’s filled with information overload from every platform and direction.
+A good friend of mine uses a simple adage to help lead the way and keep sharp: Find a mentor, be a mentor.
+Today’s world is rapidly growing more complex and confusing, which may hamper the achievement of success… It’s filled with information overload from every platform and direction.
 Just like a ship navigating through the fog, many struggles to navigate through the complexities of today’s world.
 They are searching for someone to guide them through the challenges, and they need a lighthouse.

 Leadership is a privilege.
 How are you earning the right to lead others?
 Tune in and follow The Talent War Group for resources to help you grow your influence and drive desired outcomes by becoming someone worth following.

-To increase your preparation drop us a line and let us know how we can best support you.
+To increase your preparation, drop us a line and know how we can best support you.
 Or reach out to The Talent War Group to learn more about our programs to see if we may be a good fit for you.